-How to Sew A Heart Tote (with Free Pattern!) just in time for Valentine’s Day!

 How to Sew A Heart Tote (with Free Pattern!)

-I made this bag with canvas for the straps and lining (so it’s nice and stuff) and a cotton print for the outside: Annette Tatum Boho, Chevron Butter on sale (!) at Fabricworm right now.
+I made this bag with canvas for the straps and lining (so it’s nice and stuff) and a cotton print for the outside: Annette Tatum Boho, Chevron Butter.
+Here are some similar chevron fabrics.
 If you choose to do yours in all cotton, you’ll want to also cut two pieces of interfacing in your heart shape and iron to your cotton facings.

 Notice the mark for the dart.
 We’ll come back to that.